Improved Central Limit Theorem and bootstrap approximations in high dimensions: Main Results

-The third result gives a non-asymptotic bound on the deviation of the bootstrap rejection probabilities from the nominal level for the multiplier bootstrap method with Rademacher weights in the case of symmetric distributions:
+Our third main result gives a non-asymptotic bound on the deviation of the bootstrap rejection probabilities from the nominal level for the multiplier bootstrap method with Rademacher weights in the case of symmetric distributions:

-\begin{theorem}[Rademacher Bootstrap Approximation in Symmetric Case] Suppose that Conditions M, E, and S are satisfied and that $c_{1-\alpha}^B$ is obtained via the multiplier bootstrap with Rademacher weights.
+\begin{theorem}[Rademacher Bootstrap Approximation in Symmetric Case] Suppose that Conditions E, M, and S are satisfied and that $c_{1-\alpha}^B$ is obtained via the multiplier bootstrap with Rademacher weights.
 Then

 where $C$ is a constant depending only on $b_1$ and $b_2$. \end{theorem} This theorem implies that the multiplier bootstrap with Rademacher weights is very accurate in the symmetric case.
 To prove it, we note that under the assumption of symmetric distributions, one can construct the randomization critical value $c_{1-\alpha}^R$ such that $\Pr(T_n > c_{1-\alpha}^R) = \alpha$, up to possible mass points in the distribution of $T_n$.
 Thus, given that the critical value based on the multiplier bootstrap with Rademacher weights turns out to be a feasible version of this randomization critical value and the two are close to each other, \eqref{eq: rademacher symmetric} follows if we can show that the distribution of $T_n$ is not too concentrated.
 To this end, we use an anti-concentration inequality for maxima of Rademacher processes derived in \cite{OST18}.
+The proof of Theorem \ref{thm: gauss and rademacher} is given in Appendix \ref{sec: proof of theorem 23} of the Supplemental Material.

-Our fourth and final result shows that one-sided bounds in the bootstrap approximation can be substantially improved if we allow for infinitesimal factors:
+Our fourth and final result shows that one-sided bounds in the bootstrap approximation can be substantially improved if we allow for incremental factors:

-\begin{theorem}[Bootstrap Approximation with Infinitesimal Factors] Suppose that Conditions M and E are satisfied and let $\eta > 0$ be a constant.
-Then there exists a constant depending only $b_1$, $b_2$, and $\eta$ such that
+\begin{theorem}[Bootstrap Approximation with Incremental Factors] Suppose that Conditions E and M are satisfied and let $\eta > 0$ be a constant that may depend on $n$ and $p$.
+Then there exists a constant C depending only $b_1$ and $b_2$ such that the following hold. \begin{enumerate} \item[(i)] If $B_n^2\log^5(pn)\leq n$ and $c_{1-\alpha}^B$ is obtained via either the empirical bootstrap or the multiplier bootstrap with weights satisfying \eqref{eq: multiplier bootstrap simplification} and \eqref{eq: third order matching multipliers}, then we have